 Is Vitalik Buterin Serious About Hard Capping the Ethereum Supply?

 Even though any sort of cryptocurrency-related announcement made on April 1 needs to be taken with a grain of salt, not everything can be dismissed easily.
-According to GitHub, Vitalik Buterin is actively contemplating limiting the Ethereum coin supply at some point.
+According to GitHub, Vitalik Buterin is actively contemplating limiting the Ethereum supply at some point.
 That would be an intriguing development that a lot of community members have been asking for.

 It will be quite interesting to see how this development plays out.
 Introducing an Ethereum hard supply cap seems to be counterproductive in light of what Buterin envisioned when Ethereum was first created.
 At the same time, a cap would become a sign of network maturity that the general public could understand.